ron-from-nl/TinyPass/README.md

 ### Users

 By default there are two users named **User: "admin"** (role: "Admin") and **User: "tiny"** (role: "User").
-Administrators can also add, change, or delete users (including their secrets).
+Admins can also add, change, or delete users.
-When an Admininistrator deletes a user then all user-related Secrets, Custom Fields and Groups are deleted.
-For security Admins cannot read other user's Secrets without the user password.
+When an Admin deletes a user then all user-related Secrets and Groups are deleted.
+Admins cannot read other user Secrets and cannot delete users: "admin", "tiny".
 When a user performs a Password Change, then all Password Fields are re-encrypted.
-Another great feature is that TinyPass has a Shell interface that enables automating Password Changes.
+TinyPass also has a Shell interface that enables automated Password Changes.

 ### Import / Export